 Judge Lakin, Mr. Spears and Mr. Norton’s legacy of service to the community and contribution to the law formed the foundation for Lakin Spears in the years to follow.
 Thomas D. Reese, originally a civil litigator, contributed to the emerging field of alternative dispute resolution (ADR).
 He was appointed to the State Bar’s Committee on ADR and served as president of the California Dispute Resolution Council.
 Thomas J. Cahill, a successful trial lawyer and the firm’s managing partner for over 25 years, devoted his spare time advocating for women, children and seniors.
 In the mid-1970’s, Mr. Cahill and former Lakin Spears partner Dick LeMaster led the early fight for the admission of women to the Junior Chamber of Commerce.
 At the request of the Senior Coordinating Council of Palo Alto, Mr. Cahill assisted in gathering the survey data needed to convince the Palo Alto City Council that a senior center was needed.
 When Palo Alto Community Child Care was struggling to get off the ground, Mr. Cahill joined the Board around 1975 and served for approximately 17 years.
 Frank A. Small, now of counsel to the firm, was a member of Lakin Spears since 1965 and a driving force in transforming public transportation on the Peninsula since the 1970’s.
 A business and real estate lawyer and a Portola Valley resident, Mr. Small spearheaded the effort to pass the San Mateo County measure that led to the formation of the San Mateo County Transit District.
 Mr. Small was also a member of the citizens group that promoted and successfully managed the San Mateo County measure that brought BART down the Peninsula to the San Francisco International Airport.

-Today a new team of dedicated and talented attorneys specializing in Family Law, Business & Real Estate, Trusts & Estates, and Taxation is adding to the understanding of their respective fields, some of which were pioneered by the firm’s past members, and they continue the firm’s tradition of participating in and contributing to our community.
-As the firm approaches its centennial celebration in 2014, Lakin Spears stands tall on its tradition of excellence in legal service and commitment to the community.
+Today a new team of dedicated and talented attorneys adds to the understanding in their respective fields, some of which were pioneered by the firm’s past members, and they continue the firm’s tradition of participating in and contributing to our community.
+Lakin Spears stands tall on its tradition of excellence in legal service and commitment to the community.